Velocity Ideas Challenge

 Problem identification and validation: Develop skills in identifying real-world challenges and validating solutions.

-Communicating ideas effectively: Learn how to use a business canvas to clearly communicate your vision.
+Communicating ideas effectively: Learn how to present your idea in a clear and persuasive way that communicates your vision.

 Your opportunity